Getting Your Child Out the Door In the Morning

 Wouldn't it be amazing if all parents could have flextime, so there's more time in the morning for small humans to have a more humane start to their day?
 But that's not possible for many families.

 So what's the answer?
 Re-frame your idea of the morning routine.
 What if your main job was to connect emotionally?
 That way, your child would have a genuinely "full cup."
-Not only would he be more ready to cooperate with you, he'd be more able to rise to the developmental challenges of his day.
+Not only would he be more able to cooperate with you to get ready, he'd be more able to rise to the developmental challenges of his day.
 How?

 1. Get everyone to bed as early as possible.

 If you have to wake your kids in the morning, they aren't getting enough sleep.
 Every hour of sleep less than they need sets them back a year in access to brain function, meaning they act a year younger.
-So if you're dragging your child out of bed, start bedtime earlier.
+So if you're dragging your child out of bed, make it top priority to start bedtime earlier.

 2. Get yourself to bed earlier.